mesonbuild/meson/docs/markdown/Commands.md

 For the full list of all available options for a specific command use the following syntax:
 `meson COMMAND --help`

+### configure

+Reconfigures existing meson project.

+Examples:
+- `meson configure builddir`: list all available options.
+- `meson configure builddir -Doption=new_value`: change a single option

+Most arguments are the same as in [`setup`](#setup).

+Note: reconfiguring project will not reset options to their default values (even if they were changed in `meson.build`).

 ### compile

 *(since 0.54.0)*